 Mechanics Lien Priority: Do They Always “Rise to the Top of the Class” in New York?

-The Paid Blog has addressed how a mechanics lien is a powerful tool to get subcontractors or suppliers paid many times.
+Construction Finance Journal has addressed how a mechanics lien is a powerful tool to get subcontractors or suppliers paid many times.
 One court has even noted that mechanics liens “rise to the top of the class” above all other unpaid parties, including other lien claimants.

 New York law is a bit more convoluted in this situation.
 Essentially, if a property owner runs out of money or a property is foreclosed on, the relative priority of mortgage holders and mechanics lien claimants can shift.
 Generally, the bank who made the loan has first priority, but sometimes, unpaid subcontractors or suppliers have first priority if the mortgage lender failed to comply with the applicable rules.
 The issue of who gets first dibs at whatever assets are left comes down to the application of “Rule 22,” or NY LIEN § 22.
 Generally, the rule outlines what is a fairly standard rule in determining lien priority: first-in-time, first-in-right.
 That is, a mortgage that was recorded prior to the filing of a mechanics lien will have priority over the subsequent lien.

 So long as a lender complies with the statutory requirements applicable to the loan contract – such as meeting the requirements of having the contract in writing and filing it with the clerk in the county where the property is situated – that lender’s mortgage takes priority over any mechanics liens that may subsequently be filed against the property.